 Note; The pain is usually at its worst for 6 to 7 hours after the second step tablets, and then should subside significantly.
 So, if you take the 2nd step tablets, in the morning you should be in a comfortable state by late afternoon and should be able to have a good night’s rest after the medication has worn off.

 5. Why do I need to get the tests done urgently?

 Medical abortion is licensed in Australia for pregnancies up to 63 days or 9 weeks.
 We cannot prescribe a medical abortion for you if your pregnancy is past this date.
-It is therefore very important that we get the information about your pregnancy as quickly as possible, so that we can help you in a timely manner.
+It is therefore very important that we get the information about your pregnancy as quickly as possible so that we can help you in a timely manner.
 However, if the scan is done too early and nothing conclusive is showing in the uterus, you may end up having more tests including blood tests to confirm that you are suitable to proceed.
 We do not recommend that you have your scan before 6 weeks from your last menstrual period, in case it is too early .

 If your pregnancy is later than 63 days, then you can choose to have a surgical abortion (termination of pregnancy).

 6. If I don’t go through with the medical abortion, or if there are complications, do I get a refund?

 No. If you don't want to or are unable to proceed with the medical abortion, for whatever reason, there will be no refund.
 This also applies if there are complications and further treatment from a local health service provider is necessary.
 Although we try to keep costs to a minimum, we are unable to offer a refund to patients, as there are costs involved in providing the service, even if you do not go ahead.